MatthiasEschhold/hexacleanws/tutorial/lab1/Lab1.md

 3. Ensure that the <i>Vehicle</i> can only be created with a valid vehicle identification number (vin)
 4. Override equals, so that the Vehicle is the same object when the VIN is the same
 5. A vehicle identification number is valid when the value follows the regex pattern below.
-Throw an IllegalStateException in case of a validations error.
+Throw an _Exception_ in case of a validations error.

 **Java & Kotlin**